Certified Peer Specialist

 GMHCN Summer Conference (offered annually in August at St. Simons Island, GA)

-THE ANNUAL SUMMER CONFERENCE HAS BEEN POSTPONED TO NOVEMBER 2021 IN RESPONSE TO PUBLIC HEALTH CONCERNS.
-Please consider utilizing online trainings to fulfill your continuing education requirements for 2021.
+Plans for the 2022 ANNUAL SUMMER CONFERENCE are uncertain, but it will likely be held online.
+Please consider utilizing online trainings to fulfill your continuing education requirements for 2022.

 Opportunity for 9 hours of CEU Training offered annually by attending keynotes and workshops at the conference.

 Advance conference registration is required.
 Keynote presentations are available to all participants; workshop availability is on a first-come; first-served basis.